rkwai/mcp-eval/mcp-server/evals/README.md

 # Evals

 This directory stores the flow-level evaluation scenarios.
 Each scenario checks that a single MCP tool satisfies a support request end-to-end.
-Assertions focus on **which tool was invoked and the arguments it received**; response payloads are treated as opaque so adapter tweaks or dataset changes do not force scenario rewrites.
+Assertions focus on **which tool was invoked and the arguments it received**; response payloads are treated as opaque so adapter tweaks, dataset changes, or DSPy optimisation loops do not force scenario rewrites.

 ## Running evals
 - `npm run eval` – deterministic mode.
-Calls each flow directly with the mock adapter (or your live adapter once you swap it in).
+Calls each flow directly with the mock adapter (or your live adapter once you swap it in) through Ax DSPy programs.
+When GEPA is enabled, optimisation captures are logged alongside results.
 - `npm run eval:llm` – OpenRouter LLM drives the same scenarios.
-The harness verifies that the required flow tool appears and that the arguments match the scenario definition.
+The harness verifies that the required flow tool appears and that the arguments match the scenario definition, while Ax optimisation traces (if any) are stored with the run.
 - `npm run eval:e2e` – LLM-driven run that also swaps in the live HTTP adapter (configure `API_*` and `LLM_*` variables first).
-Use this to validate tool sequencing against real services.
+Use this to validate tool sequencing against real services; GEPA runs can evaluate prompts against live data.
 - Optional logging: set `EVAL_LOGS_ENABLED=true` in `.env` to write JSONL transcripts + tool-call summaries to `evals/logs/`.
+When Ax optimisation runs during evals, the logs include the Pareto frontier, score history, and configuration deltas.
 - The harness re-instantiates the mock adapter before every scenario (and each LLM prompt variant) so runs stay independent without explicit state resets.

 ## Scenario format